Assess

 Quality Practice (Youth Program Quality Assessment)

 Quality practice data assesses your Club’s use of quality after-school practices such as staff interactions, incorporating youth voice, and creating a youth-centered learning environment.
-Boys & Girls Clubs of America has partnered with the Forum for Youth Investment, and the Weikart Center for Youth Program Quality to provide trainings, tools and resources for using the Youth Program Quality Assessment (YPQA), a research-validated measure for youth program quality.
+Boys & Girls Clubs of America has partnered with the Forum for Youth Investment and the Weikart Center for Youth Program Quality to provide training, tools and resources for using the Youth Program Quality Assessment (YPQA), a research-validated measure for youth program quality.

 Getting Started with the Youth Program Quality Assessment